nio-blocks/speak/README.md

 Installation
 ------------
-See the pysttx3 docs for backend requirements for your system`
+See the pysttx3 docs for backend requirements for your system

 Dependencies
 ------------
 pyttsx3
-Windows: `pip install pypiwin32`